phinate/clarinet/ROADMAP.md

 - add Continuous nodes
 - further subclass `DiscreteNode` for cases like Poisson, etc
     - maybe infer node type from distribution, and stop subclassing? just have Discrete (b/c prob table), then a `distribution` variable

-## algorithms:
-- variable elimination
-- hook into probprog under the hood for approx inference